This guide will discuss what Google FloC is and how it could potentially improve (or affect) your privacy.

 FLoC is the newest user tracking and advertising model introduced as part of Google’s Privacy Sandbox initiative.

 Its central feature is its – claimed – ability to ensure user privacy, continuing to provide interest-based advertising.
-This guide explained in detail what FLoC is, including details on how it works and how it claims to improve consumers’ privacy.
+This guide explained in detail what FLoC is, including how it works and claims to improve consumers’ privacy.

 In addition, as FLoCs’ ultimate goal is replacing third-party cookies, this article discussed current concerns and criticisms around this model, which has further delayed its full implementation.